edoaltamura/swiftzoom/docs/source/index.rst

 Welcome to SWIFTzoom's documentation!
 =====================================

 ``SWIFTzoom`` is a Python library to analyse zoom-in hydrodynamic simulations of groups and clusters of galaxies run with SWIFT_, a parallel, multi-purpose numerical simulation software for hydrodynamic simulations in astrophysics and cosmology.

+The

 .. toctree::
    :maxdepth: 2